You’ve opened up the box. Excited because you’ve just got your shiny new Mac computer.

 Go to your Application folder.
 Click on the Utilities folder inside that.
 Then click to open Migration Assistant.

-Put your administration password into the Migration Assistant app.
+Put your administration user account password into the Migration Assistant App.
 And pick ‘From a Mac, Time Machine Backup or Startup disk’, after that click Continue.

 4. Your Time Machine Backup Drive Is On The Screen But Mac is Looking For Other Sources.